andrei-migunov/andrei-migunov.github.io/_posts/2026-02-20-SocialRebraining.md

 related_posts: false
 ---

-I only want to share here a segment from this excellent article by Omar Hernandez in the Brooklyn Rail's Field Notes section:
+I only want to share here a couple of segments from this excellent article by Omar Hernandez in the Brooklyn Rail's Field Notes section:

 The article is titled [*Social Debraining*](https://brooklynrail.org/2026/02/field-notes/social-debraining/).